-How GPS Tracking Works for Fleet Monitoring
+How GPS Tracking Works for Fleet Management

 - GPS tracking systems help you reduce insurance costs.
 Insurance companies offer lucrative discounts for fleets that are equipped with advanced tracking systems.